DockTail Documentation

 unix:///var/run/docker.sock |

-Docker daemon socket |
+Docker daemon socket. |

 TAILSCALE_SOCKET |